Bringing Clarity to Higher Education Brand Architecture

 Higher education needs its own model of the desired brand architecture.

 I’ve seen some universities that one might characterize as a branded house; they’re pretty close to that end of the spectrum.
-But describing their organizing structure as a branded house feels too linear and doesn’t accurately convey their multidimensional nature.
+But describing their brand portfolio structure as a branded house feels too linear and doesn’t accurately convey their multidimensional nature.
 Various programs along with centers and institutes all contribute to wide-ranging institutional missions encompassing teaching, research and service.
 (A former colleague at a peer institution once told me, “Yeah, we do everything from canoe rentals to discovering planets outside our own solar system and everything in between.”)
 But these entities don’t always fit neatly inside the hierarchy of a branded housed.
 We’re simply not BMW or FedEx, among the typical corporate examples of a branded house.

 In my research, I’ve proposed a new conceptual model for the desired form of brand architecture in higher education: a multidimensional branded municipality.
 I’ll save a deeper dive on the multidimensional branded municipality—yes, it’s a mouthful—for another time and focus here on practical implications.